 Here are 3 strategies to help you regain control and experience the growth your passion deserves.

 3 Strategies to Stop Perfectionism from Ruining Your Art Career

 Start something!
 Keep at it for 15min.
 If after 15min you still wish to stop then that’s fine you may do so.
 You attempted, and that’s what matters.
-But I bet that more often than not, that 15min will stretch into 50min with ease.
-As one of my clients would say “Start and the pressure will be off”.
+But more often than not, that 15min will stretch into a longer period of time with ease because the fear of starting has eased.
+As one of my clients often said “Once I start, the pressure is off”.

 Yes, there will always be “one more thing” you want to change.
 The more you add and tweak, the closer to perfection you think you’ll be.
 But, be careful!
-You may make so many changes that you overwork the art-piece.
+You may make so many changes that you overwork the art piece.